 Most schools charge between $30 and $50.
-As of 2019, the highest fee is charged by Stanford University ($90).
+The highest fee is charged by Stanford University ($90).
 While $30 may not seem like a lot, the fees can add up.
-According to an article in Forbes, the College Board recommends that students apply to at least five schools.
+The College Board recommends that students apply to at least five schools.
 Even at the lower end of the average, that is $150.
 Surprisingly, the highly-ranked US Military Academy and the Air Force Academy charge no application fees at all.
 Many online schools forego them as well.
 Additionally, many universities that offer fee waivers have discontinued charges paid with the application because most students were qualifying for the waivers.
 Fee waivers are exceptions based on financial need or another factor such as being a veteran, or the child of a veteran, being the child of a deceased first-responder or being related to a faculty member or alumnus.

 Do Christian Colleges Charge Application Fees?

 The answer to that question is that some do, and most don’t.
 Liberty University, for instance, charges $50.
 It is free to apply to Oral Roberts University.
 Jarvis University, a small Christian college in East Texas that admits only 11 percent of applicants, charges $50.
 Most Christian schools do not have fees for applying.
 They want to make the process as easy and cheap as possible.
 They also want to project the idea that everyone is welcome.
 Students should research the schools they are considering.
 The most reliable source is the school website because some general college information websites have conflicting data.